Kolacjechutny/TermMax-Inflation-PoC/README.md

 ## Remediation
 Ensure that only the **interest** portion of a swap (not the entire principal) is added to `_annualizedInterest`, or implement strict bounds on how much the annualized interest can change per swap relative to the remaining time to maturity.

+# please update the mappings to your need, thank you (-: